Meta Pixel

 2. Stress Hormones Could Be Working Against You

-Cortisol, in particular, is known to encourage fat storage, especially in the abdominal area, and can even lead to muscle breakdown over time (Epel et al., 2000).
-When you’re stressed, it’s like your body goes into “survival mode,” holding on to everything it can.
+Cortisol, in particular, is a bit of a troublemaker.
+It encourages fat storage—yep, especially around the belly—and, over time, can even lead to muscle loss (Epel et al., 2000).
+Basically, when you’re under constant stress, your body flips into “survival mode” and starts holding on to everything like it’s prepping for a long winter.

-A study published in Psychosomatic Medicine found that chronic stress can make weight loss even tougher, showing a direct link between cortisol levels and body fat, especially in women (Bjorntorp, 1997).
+And it’s not just theory.
+A study in Psychosomatic Medicine found that chronic stress really can make losing weight harder.
+The researchers drew a clear line between higher cortisol levels and increased body fat, especially in women.
+So if it feels like your stress is fighting your progress… it kind of is.
+(Bjorntorp, 1997).

 3. Fascia: The “Hidden” Tissue That Can Impact Your Shape

-Fascia is the connective tissue that surrounds your muscles and organs.
-When it’s healthy, fascia is flexible and allows your muscles to move freely.
-But over time, it can become tight and sticky, restricting movement and even making you look “puffier.”
+Fascia is the connective tissue that wraps around your muscles and organs—kind of like your body’s internal cling film.
+When it’s in good shape, fascia is pliable and lets your muscles glide and move easily.
+But over time, it can stiffen up and get sticky, which can restrict movement and, oddly enough, make you look a bit puffier than usual.

-Research in the Journal of Bodywork and Movement Therapies suggests that fascial restrictions can influence posture, pain levels, and even muscle tone (Schleip et al., 2012).
+Research published in the Journal of Bodywork and Movement Therapies points out that these fascial restrictions can play a role in everything from posture and pain to how toned your muscles appear (Schleip et al., 2012).

 4. Skin Health Plays a Role Too